High Energy giving Foods

 Not all fats are bad for you.
 Here are four ways to get the right kind of fat into your diet.

-• Focus on Good Fats: Opt for unsaturated fats (monounsaturated and polyunsaturated) which lower disease risk.
-These are found in vegetable oils (olive, canola, sunflower, soy, corn), nuts, seeds, and fish.
+• Focus on Good Fats: Opt for unsaturated fats (monounsaturated and polyunsaturated), which lower disease risk.
+These are found in vegetable oils (olive, canola, sunflower, soy, and corn), nuts, seeds, and fish.

 • Limit Saturated Fats: Not as bad as trans fats but worse than unsaturated fats.
 These are found in red meat, butter, cheese, ice cream, coconut oil, and palm oil.